HELIOS APP (Viking Centro App)

 Personal-level questions within the fitness area.

-Use of apps to monitor progress, essential tools for every workout, or features that would be useful if digitized or integrated into an application.
+Use of apps to monitor progress, essential tools for every workout, or features that would be useful if digitized or integrated into an app.

 • Understand their perception of the apps they use, particularly focusing on how easy it is to complete tasks within them.